Payment Reserve

 How can I prevent future payment policy implementation errors?

-Monitor your account regularly for policy changes, document all confirmations, and track actual disbursement patterns against stated policies.
+Monitor your account regularly for amazon policy changes, document all confirmations, and track actual disbursement patterns against stated policies.
 Set up alerts for payment schedule changes to catch discrepancies quickly.

 Got a Notice From Amazon?
 Understand It in 30 Seconds